-A pie of Cape Dutch origin, melktert literally translates to ‘milk tart’.
-It’s a bit like a custard tart, but with a different consistency.
-Milk tarts are luscious and creamy, and the best ones are topped with a sprinkling of cinnamon.
+A pie of Cape Dutch origin, melktert literally translates to “milk tart.”
+It’s a bit like a custard tart, but with a different, more delicate consistency.

 There are hundreds of melktert recipes.
 Somewhere along the line, my mom was given an untraditional recipe for a crustless milk tart, where the flour sank to the bottom of the pie during baking and firmed up, but it was not a favorite of mine.